Complete Services

 A federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.

-Food for Seniors (CSFP-SR) (aka Focus HOPE in Oakland County)
+Food for Seniors (CSFP) (aka Focus HOPE in Oakland County)

-Monthly food program for homebound and other seniors aged 60 and over in Oakland and Livingston Counties.
+Monthly food program for seniors age 60 years or older in Livingston and Oakland County.

 Michigan Benefits Access